pathivu/pathivu-docs/katchi.md

 Use "katchi [command] --help" for more information about a command.
 ```

-Katchi uses an environment variable to know which host your pathivu server is ruinning on.
+Katchi uses an environment variable to know which host your pathivu server is running on.
 If your server is running on localhost, you can set up your host by running the following command, where port `6180` is actually what the pathivu gRPC server listens on.

 ```sh
 $ export PATHIVU_HOST=localhost:6180